danilocolombi/deployment-monitor/README.md

 # Deployment Monitor

-This extension provides clear analytics on your environment usage.
-It adds a widget to your Dashboard that shows how many times your application is deployed to each environment.
+Deployment frequency is one of the key DORA metrics, and it enables you to measure your team's velocity.
+This extension adds a widget to your Dashboard that shows how often and how many times your application is deployed to each environment.
+To learn more about DORA, checkout [this article](https://dora.dev/guides/dora-metrics-four-keys/).

 ## Preview